DhawalShankar/samajhdaar.com/README.md

 A platform that puts people over algorithms, conscience over convenience, and connection over consumption.
 ✍️ Creator’s Note

-“Bizarre Bazaar is not a an inspired website.
+“Samajhdaar.com is not a an inspired website.
 It’s my reflection on how commerce should be — rooted in choice, trust, and shared community wisdom.
 It’s experimental, yes.
 But it's honest."
  — Dhawal